scott-eric-kaufman/visual-rhetoric/content/tv-game-of-thrones-two-swords.md

-## Game Of Thrones cordially invites you to take a damn seat at the kiddie table
+## Game of Thrones - "Two Swords": Game Of Thrones cordially invites you to take a damn seat at the kiddie table

  * Originally published at http://www.avclub.com/article/game-thrones-cordially-invites-you-take-damn-seat--203286